Kurt812/trend-getters-project/README.md

 This directory contains all the images found in this repository including the Entity Relationship Diagram (ERD) and the architecture diagram.

 - **[notifications](https://github.com/Kurt812/trend-getters-project/tree/main/notifications)**
-This directory ...
+This directory contains all the code relating to collecting subscription data and sending notifications.

 - **[notifications-pipeline](https://github.com/Kurt812/trend-getters-project/tree/main/notifications-pipeline)**
-This directory ...
+This directory contains all the code relating to updating the data for the keywords that are subscribed to before sending the notifications.

 - **[pipeline](https://github.com/Kurt812/trend-getters-project/tree/main/pipeline)**
 This directory implements a full Extract Transform Load (ETL) pipeline and contains the code needed to extract text related to user-defined keywords and topics, process and upload the data into an S3 and RDS instance.